omidrazzaghi2000/vahidesy/README.md

 # Omid Pay Attention

+## Note
+In the last mindphilos deploytion `:)` you edit built website
+- delete all /vahidesy
+- change the name of the abbasi and farahani but these two above not configured in reactjs application.

 For deploying you must add three-vanta.js in utils directory and add below tag into last final index.html .It must be done in each deploying and after each build command.
 ```html